StatFunGen/xqtl-resources/data/genes/README.md

 - C2: the gene is MR or cTWAS significant, and the variant is colocalizing (using colocboost) between the GWAS and the xQTL
 - C3: the gene is TWAS significant, and the variant is colocalizing or in  CS95% overlapping between the GWAS and the xQTL
 - C4: the variant is in a CS95% overlapping between the GWAS and the xQTL (from single context finemapping)
-- C5: the variant is colocalizing or overlapping with any xQTL CS (multicontext, cs50, cs70..)
+- C5: the variant is colocalizing or overlapping with any xQTL CS (multicontext, cs50, cs70) or with sn-sQTL
 - C6:  the gene is TWAS significant only

 **Notes:**